If you want to join us, the email address, El Rushbo at EIBNet.us.

 It's all John Podesta and people to whom and from whom he is emailing.

-What if there are Huma emails back and forth between her and Hillary?
+What if, on the Huma, I should say, the Wiener laptop, what if there are HUMA emails back and forth between her and Hillary?

-And what if they go a long way toward indicating that there was intent and knowledge that they were doing something illegal.
+What if they go a long way toward indicating that there was intent and knowledge that they were doing something illegal?

 Here is Lewis in Los Angeles.